gameblabla/divi-dead/README.txt

 Note that i removed the tools for translating and yadada...
 This is only focused on the game engine part and getting the game up and running, nothing else.

+The font used is Liberation Mono - Bold.

 =========
 Building
 =========